jbnicolai/generator-webapp-heroku/readme.md

 - Install: `npm install -g generator-webapp`
 - Run: `yo webapp-heroku`
 - Run `grunt` for building and `grunt serve` for preview[\*](#grunt-serve-note). `--allow-remote` option for remote access.
+- After running 'grunt', run 'grunt heroku:init' to create a Heroku web app and do an initial commit.
+This only needs to be run once.
+- For subsequent deploys to Heroku use 'grunt heroku:deploy --gitm="This is a git commit message"'

 #### Third-Party Dependencies